-In October 2008, a near-earth asteroid called 2008 TC3 was tracked and its orbit determined, just 20 hours before it hit the Earth.
+In October 2008, a near-earth asteroid called $2008 \text{ TC}3$ was tracked and its orbit determined, just 20 hours before it hit the Earth.
 The size of a small boulder, it was the first asteroid to be spotted before it hit the Earth.

 On 7 October it fell to Earth in northern Sudan.
-In December to March, search teams combed the desert multiple times, and recovered 280 meteorites.
+In December to March, search teams combed the desert multiple times, and recovered 280 meteorites. en crushed if they centre, says ests that neteuld y onoconnect h rocks in a lot of meteorl a whole lot of asteroids a link is not easy," says er of NASA's Near-Earth e at JPL.